mikmik19/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

-The 5-minute interval, onaveraged across all the days in the dataset, containing the maximum number of steps is: 835, and the avaerage number og steps taken in that interval is: 10927
+The 5-minute interval, on averaged across all the days in the dataset, containing the maximum number of steps is interval number: 835, and the avaerage number og steps taken in that interval is: 10927

 ## Imputing missing values
-Calculate and report the total number of missing values in the dataset is:
+The total number of missing values in the dataset is:

 ```r
         sum(is.na(dat))